vinnypee88/reactreduxproject/README.md

 * Hover effects on mobile devices need to be changed to onclick.
 * Currently posts with external links or no media show up as an unloaded page.
 Need to fnd a way to filter these posts from the API response.
+* Add time stamps to posts and comments.

 ## Future Work